m4kvn/spigot-miner/README.md

 - Drop the items to the player's position
 - Drop the experience orbs to the player's position
 - Do not run during sneak
+- Can change supported ores by config
+- Can change supported pickaxes by config

 ## Default Ores